EnvisionDoc/data_asset_en/learn/streaming_overview.md

 **Stream and real-time data integration**

-The result of stream computing triggered by stream data is recorded directly into the destination data storage.
-For example, the data can be directly written into the relational database (RDS) for report rendering.
-Therefore, the computing results of the stream data are continuously recorded into the target data storage.
+The result of stream computing triggered by stream data is recorded continuously into the destination data storage, based on the configured data storage policies.

 ## Data Processing Flow